Experiment Reveals Social Media Can Increase Depression And Loneliness

 Social media and increased risk for depression and loneliness have long been linked but no causal association has been proven until now.

-In a new study, however, psychologist Melissa Hunt, from the University of Pennsylvania, and colleagues finally connect the use of Facebook, Instagram and Snapchat to decreased well-being.
+In a new study, however, psychologist Melissa Hunt, from the University of Pennsylvania, and colleagues finally connect the use of Facebook, Instagram, and Snapchat to decreased well-being.

 Hunt and colleagues involved 143 participants to take part in an experiment designed to test the psychological effects of allowing people to use social media as they usually did compared to limiting their use of these sites to a maximum of ten minutes per platform per day.

-The researchers randomly assigned the participants into one of two groups who either used social media as usual, or had their social media usage limited.
+The researchers randomly assigned the participants into one of two groups who either used social media as usual or had their social media usage limited.

 The sites involved in the study were Facebook, Snapchat and Instagram, the three most popular social media sites among college students.